project-chip/matter.js/docs/MIGRATION_GUIDE_08.md

 These examples were also adjusted and exist for the legacy API (\*Legacy.ts) as well as the new API.
 This can be used too to see the differences between the APIs.

+## TypeScript relevant settings
+Beside the TS module resolution settings already mentioned in the [matter.js README.md](../packages/matter.js/README.md), the new API also requires to use at least `"strictNullChecks": true` or better for code quality `"strict": true` to make sure that all types are correctly determined.

 ## Components

 The following sections shows the legacy and matching new components and tries to show the differences and what they